AJMansfield/Intelligence-Core-Public/ag5.md

 Angela examined it for a moment.
 "That's a really low-power sigil too &mdash; in theory a sigil like that would last for _billions_ of operating hours at that size."

-Mike was simply beaming.
-"This is just _perfect_ for the expo."
+"This is just _perfect_ for the expo." ((can't quite figure out how to tag this line))

 --------

-Marshall Barrera sat in an uncomfortable chair wearing an uncomfortable tie, and waited alongside the other twenty-some other men and women for Vice President Cohen and a few other cabinet members to arrive.
+Marshall Barrera sat in an uncomfortable chair wearing an uncomfortable tie.
+The twenty-some other men and women in the room waited for Vice President Cohen to take her seat, so that the meeting could begin.
-Once they had, the meeting finally started and the Chief of Staff introduced the first item of bullshit.
+Once she had, the Chief of Staff stood up, and introduced the first item of bullshit for today.

-Marshall had long seen Sturgeon's Law in effect throughout his life, but there was nowhere it applied more strongly than right here.
-The matter under discussion itself was irrelevant &mdash; to the people in this room, this was purely a chance for political maneuvering and intrigue.
+Sturgeon's law stated that 90% of everything is crap.
+Marshall didn't like to be cynical, but for these meetings even Sturgeon's law was a dramatic underestimate.
+Even issues of actual importance were, for the majority of those here, simply an avenue for political maneuvering and intrigue.
-Still, he paid as much attention as he dared &mdash; this was his job after all; hopefully he might manage to keep them from making any _unusually_ stupid decisions.
+Still, he paid as much attention as he dared &mdash; this was his job after all; hopefully he might manage to keep them from doing anything _unusually_ stupid.

-The first item ended up looping back on itself several times before the matter was tabled, with different people essentially regurgitating the same buzzwords in a different order, this time something about "immigration" and "national security".
+The first item ended up looping back on itself several times before the matter was tabled: by the end it had essentially devolved into  regurgitating the same buzzwords over and over again in a different order.

-This same process continued on with other topics for several more items.
+Something about "immigrants" and "public outreach".

+The next topic fared similarily, and this process continued over and over again, until suddenly something caught in his mind.
-He had mostly zoned out by this point, when something caught in his mind, bringing him back almost instantly as he mentally replayed to last few sentences to try to find out why.
+He had mostly zoned out by this point, but this brought him back almost instantly as he mentally replayed to last few sentences to try to figure out why.

 --------

-Even a week after the expo, Matt's phone was still exploding pretty much non-stop &mdash; demands for an explanation of how it worked, requests for interviews with the company, and even several offers to buy their company outright or invest absurd sums.
+Hours after the expo and into the night, Matt's phone was still exploding pretty much non-stop &mdash; demands for an explanation of how it worked, requests for interviews with the company, and even several offers to buy their company outright or invest absurd sums.

+They'd ran out of printouts only a few hours into the expo and had to send Jessica to try to find a copy shop to get more.
+That was about when he recieved the notification that their server at the office had crashed &mdash; someone had found a link to the PDF on their website and posted it to Reddit, and by this point it was _already_ one of the most upvoted posts of all time.

+By the time Mike had finally gotten cloudflare set up on their site, a news crew had shown up and demanded interviews, and an executive from Lockheed-Martin had shown up and made an offer to outright buy the company on the spot.

+Needless to say, they were all simply _exhausted_ by the time the expo finally closed.

+Then, Matt recieved another notification, but this one was something new.
-But more importantly, the scientific community was going completely off the walls right now &mdash; nearly everyone had been skeptical, but the fact it was so easy to demonstrate the discovery meant that everyone who could was already racing to figure out new things about it first, and yesterday someone had published a paper on it about something he hadn't even considered, titled "Effect of Molecular Weight on the Strength of the Boutwell Effect".
+Someone had just published a scientific paper _about_ their discovery, "Effect of Molecular Weight on the Strength of the Boutwell Effect".

 --------